Efficient Quadratic Corrections for Frank-Wolfe Algorithms: Accelerated algorithms through quadratic corrections

-\subsection{(Second-order) conditional gradient sliding}
+\subsection{(Second-Order) Conditional Gradient Sliding}

-Another class of algorithms that benefit from quadratic corrections are sliding methods, specifically Conditional Gradient Sliding (CGS) \citep{lan2016conditional} and Second-Order Conditional Gradient Sliding (SOCGS) \citep{carderera2020second}.
+Another class of algorithms that benefit from quadratic corrections is sliding methods, specifically Conditional Gradient Sliding (CGS) \citep{lan2016conditional} and Second-Order Conditional Gradient Sliding (SOCGS) \citep{carderera2020second}.
 These methods reduce the number of first-order oracle calls by iteratively solving quadratic problems with a FW variant.
+While the original papers considered vanilla FW and AFW steps, one can use quadratic corrections to accelerate the inner steps.

-Unlike regular FW variants, CGS requires only $\mathcal O(\sqrt{\varepsilon})$ gradient calls to achieve $\varepsilon$-optimality, matching existing lower bounds.
+Unlike regular FW variants, CGS requires only $\mathcal{O}(1/\sqrt{\varepsilon})$ instead of $\mathcal{O}(1/\varepsilon)$ gradient calls to achieve $\varepsilon$-optimality, matching existing lower bounds.
 SOCGS achieves a linear rate for strongly convex functions over polytopes, replacing the Euclidean projection subproblem in CGS with a projected variable-metric problem.
 The convergence of CGS and SOCGS was analyzed on globally smooth, strongly convex functions.
-We extend this rate to generalized self-concordant functions in~\refappendix{\cref{section: appendix socgs}}.
+We extend this rate to generalized self-concordant functions, a detailed description is given in~\refappendix{\cref{section: appendix socgs}}.